FlareClientMC/docs/documentation/PRIVACY.md

 ---

 ### 7. Your Rights and Choices
 You have the right to access, update, correct, or delete the information we hold about you.
 Additionally, you may withdraw your consent at any time.
-To exercise these rights, please contact us at `[support email address]`.
+To exercise these rights, please contact us at [hello@flare.uk.to](mailto:hello@flare.uk.to)

 ---